 HCBS Settings Requirements Review of Facility Facility is selected by the individual from among settings options including non-disability specific settings and an option for a private unit in a residential setting.
-The home is open for tours prior to a decision to reside in the home.
-There are other options for residential services in the area to choose from.
-The home is ADA accessible.
+The Memory Care unit provides tours to anyone looking to reside at the facility.
+The ARC is ADA accessible.
 A legally enforceable agreement following ND landlord tenant laws.
-There are no cameras in the home.
-Supporting Documentation: • Lease Agreement • Site Visit and Observation by state staff summary Provides opportunities to seek employment and work in competitive integrated settings, engage in community life, and control personal resources.
+There are cameras in the common areas.
+Supporting Documentation: Settings Experience Interviews Lease Agreement Site Visit and Observation by state staff summary Provides opportunities to seek employment and work in competitive integrated settings, engage in community life, and control personal resources.
 Consumers can continue employment or volunteering based on their person-centered goals.
 The consumer, power of attorney, or family control finances and keep their funds in their own possession.
-Prudent Homecare will aid with money management if requested.
 Engaging in community life is addressed below.
-Supporting Documentation: • Resident Handbook Is integrated in and supports access to the greater community There is a calendar in the dining room to inform consumer and family of activities within the facility or community.
+Supporting Documentation: Settings Experience Interviews Resident Handbook Is integrated in and supports access to the greater community There is a calendar in the dining room to inform consumer and family of activities within the facility or community.
 Per Resident Handbook, the family/natural supports are encouraged to take the consumer out into the broader community.
 The consumer can utilize the internet, phone, or newspaper to determine activities outside the home.
 Public Transportation is available, and staff will assist with coordination.
-Prudent homecare does have a van that may also be used for transportation but needs to be scheduled.
-A social history form is filled out at admission to determine the likes and dislikes of the consumer and to develop an Individual Program Plan (IPP) for everyone.
+The MC provides transportation.
+A social history form is filled out at admission to determine the likes and dislikes of the consumer.
 Everyone accesses the building and units the same way.
-Each consumer is asked to sign out/in for accountability and safety of each consumer.
+There is a code lock on entry/exits with a riddle posted near by to learn the access code.
 During the night, the front entrance to the facility is not staffed, but they may ring the front doorbell at any time, and staff will assist them.
-The patio door in the dining room opens to an outdoor patio and large backyard.
-Consumers have 24/7 access.
-Supporting Documentation: Resident Handbook Individual Program Plan (IPP) Site Visit and Observation by state staff
+The door in the common room opens to an outdoor patio.
+Consumers can access this whenever they would like.
+Supporting Documentation: Resident Handbook Care plan review Settings Experience Interviews Site Visit and Observation by state staff